hn303/30DayMapChallenge-Bot/README.md

 ### Maps

-As [Topi Tjukanov](https://twitter.com/tjukanov) mentioned in [30DayMapChallenge](https://github.com/tjukanovt/30DayMapChallenge) page, this map challenge is not a competation.
+As [Topi Tjukanov](https://twitter.com/tjukanov) mentioned in [30DayMapChallenge](https://github.com/tjukanovt/30DayMapChallenge) page, this map challenge is NOT a competation.
 Although this repo sorts maps by their favoriate count and retweet count.
 This repo never intend to compare all the wonderful maps but create a altas of inspiring maps for a reference.
-I am also interested in exploring the topic of reply in those maps with more attention (if i have time).
+I am also interested in exploring topis in replies in those maps with more attention (if i have time).

 - **[Maps for Day 1 `#30mapchallenges (Points)`](day1.md)**